Online Communities

 Experienced Qualitative Consultants

-Decision Analyst has over 3 decades of qualitative research experience and is one of the pioneers in adapting qualitative research to the Internet.
+Decision Analyst has over 45 years of qualitative research experience and is one of the pioneers in adapting qualitative research to the Internet.
 Our moderators can recommend the qualitative technique (online or in-person) best suited for your research needs.

-If you think an Online Community might be appropriate for your brand or your company, please contact Jerry W. Thomas, President/CEO, by emailing him at jthomas@decisionanalyst.com, or Clay Dethloff, Senior Vice President, Qualitative Research, by emailing him at cdethlo@decisionanalyst.com).
-They both may be reach at 1-800-ANALYSIS (262-5974) or 1-817-640-6166.
+If you think an Online Community might be appropriate for your brand or your company, please contact Clay Dethloff, President, by email at cdethlo@decisionanalyst.com, or Jerry W. Thomas, Chief Executive Officer, by email at jthomas@decisionanalyst.com.
+Both can be reached by calling 1-800-ANALYSIS (262-5974) or 1-817-640-6166.